Royal Mail, real estate stocks pull FTSE 250 higher; Amigo sinks

-The domestically focussed mid-cap FTSE 250 index advanced 0.3% with Royal Mail climbing 5.9% to the top of the index after Peel Hunt upgraded the stock to “buy” from “hold”.
+The domestically focussed mid-cap FTSE 250 index (.FTMC) advanced 0.3% with Royal Mail (RMG.L) climbing 5.9% to the top of the index after Peel Hunt upgraded the stock to "buy" from "hold".

-Real estate stocks and real estate investment trusts also jumped, providing the biggest boost to the index.
+Real estate stocks (.FTUB3510) and real estate investment trusts (.FTNMX351020) also jumped, providing the biggest boost to the index.

-The blue-chip FTSE 100 index edged 0.1% lower as a stronger pound weighed on large dollar-earning consumer staples companies including British American Tobacco, Diageo and Imperial Brands.
-[GBP=]
+The blue-chip FTSE 100 index (.FTSE) edged 0.1% lower as a stronger pound weighed on large dollar-earning consumer staples companies including British American Tobacco (BATS.L), Diageo (DGE.L) and Imperial Brands (IMB.L).
+GBP=

-However, losses on the index were limited by industrial software company Aveva, which gained 5% after saying it was confident about the year ahead as the business environment had improved in most of its major markets.
+However, losses on the index were limited by industrial software company Aveva (AVV.L), which gained 5% after saying it was confident about the year ahead as the business environment had improved in most of its major markets.

 "We're in a kind of sideways pattern since April and looking sort of beyond company results in the UK, and at the macro picture as the driving force," said Neil Wilson, chief market analyst at Markets.com.